-If you want to contribute, start working through the MLIR codebase, navigate to the “beginner” issues and start looking through interesting issues.
-If you decide to start on an issue, assign it to yourself and leave a comment so that other people know that you’re working on it.
+If you want to contribute, start working through the MLIR codebase, navigate to the “good first issue” issues and start looking through interesting issues.
+If you decide to start on an issue, leave a comment so that other people know that you’re working on it.
 If you want to help out, but not alone, use the issue comment thread to coordinate.

 Contribution guidelines and standards ¶

 - Read the developer guide.